 institution, with a GPA of 3.0 or higher in all work attempted in the last 60

 - Official transcripts, and foreign evaluations if applicable,

 from all post-secondary institutions

 - Nursing roles/experiences

 - Professional licensure

-- Applicant should be active as a Registered Nurse or advanced practice registered nurse in your state of practice
+- Applicant should be active as an Advanced Practice Registered Nurse in your state of practice

 - Copy of actual license is required

 - Active national certification as a nurse practitioner